Written by Liam (with a little help from Aoife)

 I answered, ‘We will.’

-Our Dad, an amazing cook, the man who could even make vegetables taste good, was pointing at the oven.
+Our Dad, an amazing cook, the man who could even make broccoli taste good, was pointing at the oven.

 His voice trembled with fear, ‘What is it?’

 Here’s the stuff Dad told me I had to tell everyone…

 The Story Thief Challenges is a twelve part series published on the first Monday of each month.
 Each episode includes writing advice from an Irish children’s fiction author and a Story Challenge activity that can be used by teachers, librarians and other educators with kids.

 To subscribe to The Story Thief Challenges to ensure you don’t miss an episode please click here.

 If you would like more information on Kieran Crowley and his books and how to contact him, including for school and library and other visits click here.

 If you’re a teacher / librarian / educator or parent and you would like advice on how use The Story Thief Challenges and each month’s Story Challenges with children to promote reading, writing, story telling and creativity please click here.